MiguelFFuentes/MarcuSports/docs/README.md

 bicycles don't affect the final price.
 This can be changed in the future by adding a new column to `ProductPartOption` and a computed property on the Product entity.

+## Prisma nested types issues

+Although Prisma exports the types for the models, it doesn't export the nested types by default.
+In order to create them, a type needs to be created manually based on Prisma.ProductGetPayload and passing down the query as an argument.

+However, this is not working as expected.
+Types still give some issues so there I've decided to move forward for now and use `any` type for mapping the nested ORM entity as `ProductParts`.